CodeQueen-AI/OpenAI-Agents-SDK/Step25-Hooks/README.md

    * `on_error`: Send notifications if the agent fails

----

 ## 7️⃣ Key Takeaways

 * Hooks in OpenAI Agents SDK **extend agent functionality without changing core logic**.
 * Parameters provide **full context and control** over agent execution.
-* Using hooks properly allows you to **monitor, validate, automate, and handle errors efficiently**.
+* Using hooks properly allows you to **monitor, validate, automate, and handle errors efficiently**

----

-If you want, I can also make a **GitHub-ready visually appealing version** in English with **emojis, highlights, and diagrams** so beginners can instantly understand hooks and parameters.

-Do you want me to make that version?